Beef Chile Colorado

 • Beef broth.
 You can also use chicken stock or water, but beef broth or stock has the most flavor.

-Types of chilies used in Beef Chile Colorado
+Types of Chilies used in Beef Chile Colorado

 The richness of the sauce in Chile Colorado comes from the types of dried chilies used.
 I use three different types for maximum flavor.